AdobeDocs/experience-manager-65.nl-NL/help/sites-authoring/basic-handling.md

 ### Deelvenster Gereedschappen {#tools-panel}

 In het deelvenster Gereedschappen bevat elke optie in het zijpaneel een reeks submenu&#39;s.
-De [gereedschapsconsoles](/help/sites-administering/tools-consoles.md) die hier beschikbaar zijn, bieden toegang tot een aantal gespecialiseerde gereedschappen en consoles die u helpen uw websites, digitale middelen en andere aspecten van uw opslagplaats voor inhoud te beheren.
+The [Tools consoles](/help/sites-administering/tools-consoles.md) available here provide access to a number of specialized tools and consoles that help you administer your websites, digital assets and other aspects of your content repository.

 ![bh-04](assets/bh-04.png)